- High voltage power systems are coming to more aircraft and require an evaluation of how the power is transmitted through the aircraft.

 By setting the bar for high voltage expectations, the technical committees can start work on identifying and developing specifications and component configurations that can meet the challenges of systems that go beyond the low-voltage threshold.

-The basic configuration of the high voltage endurance test set up is for the wire to be wrapped around a grounded mandrel and a high voltage to be placed on the conductor.
+The basic configuration of the high voltage endurance test setup is for the wire to be wrapped around a grounded mandrel and a high voltage to be placed on the conductor.
 This testing continues until there is a breakdown of the dielectric and a high current flow is detected.
-Testing it has been performed above the Corona inception level of the dielectric has found a rapid degradation and short longevity of the material.
-When voltage is below the Corona extinction voltage are used, the longevity of the dielectric is much greater and increases logarithmically as the voltage decreases.
+Testing performed above the Corona inception level of the dielectric has found a rapid degradation and short longevity of the material.
+When voltages below the Corona extinction voltage are used, the longevity of the dielectric is much greater and increases logarithmically as the voltage decreases.

 The research into using this technique has found the process to be stable and has found that as the frequency of the power system increases, the long-term reliability of the component decreases.
 In the example provided here, 60 Hz and 600 Hz.
 The research found that the long-term reliability at the 600 Hz frequency was 10% of the long-term reliability and 60 Hz.
 While this phenomenon has been established for devices such as coil windings for Variable Frequency Drives (VDFs), research into the impact on parallel routed aircraft wires has been limited.

 When considering this with the push for pulse width modulated (PWM) power systems, the use of PWM technology will greatly strain the electrical components.
 The main degradation mechanism associated with the EWIS components attached to these systems is the dV/dt.
 As the PWM rapidly turns on and off a DC power source to a load to maintain high precision control, the rapid voltage change places a high strain on components.